 Challenges such as these require expertise that crosses traditional boundaries of business and education, in addition to tools beyond the basic knowledge of managing budgets and people typically offered by educational leadership programs.

 The Mills MBA/MA in Educational Leadership Program prepares graduate students with knowledge and skills in areas including strategy, operations, marketing, finance, information and technology management, ethics, and organizational change.
 The program is appropriate for students who are preparing to serve as educational administrators in early childhood, K–12, higher education, and out-of-school programs and institutions; leaders and business officers in independent and charter schools; directors of educational nonprofits; educational consultants; and business consultants working in the education sector.

 Graduate students can earn a joint MBA/MA degree from Mills in three years or less, depending on the previous fulfillment of foundation courses and a student’s individual course load.
-This specially designed joint degree track enables students to reduce their time in school by at least one academic year, providing significant financial savings and allowing future educational leaders to begin the next stage of their career in just three years.
+This specially designed joint degree enables students to reduce their time in school by at least one academic year, providing significant financial savings and allowing future educational leaders to begin the next stage of their career in three years or less.